Our Disciplic Succession:

 This is namabhasa.
 It is a faint connection with the holy name.
 It was neither out of faith, nor by the order of his guru, that he chanted the name of Narayana.
 It was not that he purposely went to take the name, but by accident it flashed in his mind.
 Still, as a result of his previous pious activity, namabhasa gave him salvation.

 Ajamila at once awoke; he remembered all his past sinful activities and began to repent.
 He began his journey towards Haridwar without speaking a single word to family or friend.
 There, he chanted the name of Narayana for a long time.
-At the proper time, those four Visnudutas descended with a divine chariot and took him to the conscious spiritual domain of Vaikuntha.
+At the proper time, those four Vishnudutas descended with a divine chariot and took him to the conscious spiritual domain of Vaikuntha.

 TO JOKE AND CHANT